CHP Code of Conduct

 7. Safe Driving

 The park speed limit is 10mph.
 Drivers of all vehicles, including golf carts, must have a valid driver's license.
-Joy riding of ATVs, motorcycles, motorized scooters, or any other motorized vehicles is prohibited.
+Joy riding of motorcycles, motorized scooters, or any other motorized vehicles is prohibited.
+ATVs are not allowed.

 8. Alcohol Safety